tether/css-html-style-guide/README.md

 ## <a name='selectors'>Selectors</a>

-  - Selectors should be as broad as possible.
+  - Selectors are evaluated **right to left** and should be as broad as possible.
 Really specific selectors are unnecessary and hinder performance.
+See [Selector Performance](http://smacss.com/book/selectors).

     ```less
     // bad
     ul > li > a {
       color: blue;